baberlevi/sc18_notes/14_getting_sci_sw_installed.md

     * experimental support for docker & singularity images
     * integration with openhpc
     * supports tensorflow install
+    * can create rpms
 * spack
     * more packages than easybuild
     * python2/3 (easybuild 2 only)
     * more architectures
     * more open license (now)
     * ISU on their slide about sites using it :)
+    * check the spack fossdem install presentation
 * conda/nix/guix
     * conda - binaries (adds windows, but not other archs), targets end users
     * nix - not focused on scientific sw